aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potm-to-xlt/_index.md

 ---
-title: Convert POTM to XLT via C++ or online
+title: Convert POTM to XLT via C++ or Online App
 description: Export POTM to XLT in C++ without using Microsoft Excel or Powerpoint or online.
 Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /cpp/conversion/potm-to-xlt/
 family: total